-Homecoming for the University was held on Saturday, November 9, 2013.
+Homecoming for the University will be held on Saturday, November 1, 2014.
 Check out the events photo archive for pictures from years past.

 The Engineering Alumni Society organizes and hosts a forum dedicated to providing all University students and alumni a simple look at patents.
 It brings together speakers from the USPTO, Fortune 100 companies, and top law firms to explain the basic content of a patent, how to get a patent, how patent licensing works, the University's patent policy, and discuss careers in patent law.
 After an hour-long presentation on these topics, the forum is opened for thirty minutes to answer any questions from attendees.
 The forum is given every two years in the Spring semester at the Engineering school.
 The most recent Patent Presentation was held on March 19, 2013.

 The EAS Board hosts a biannual presentation open to all engineering

 students on the topic of licensure as a Professional Engineer.
 The

 seminar includes answers to questions such as "What is professional